ramit21/gen-ai/README.md

 **Risks and challenges of using Gen AI**:
 1. Legal issues:

 1.1.
-Privacy: current models don't have a 'forgetting' feature for personal use; models are used on large amounts of data that may include someone's personal data
+Privacy: current models don't have a 'forgetting' feature for personal use; models are used on large amounts of data that may include someone's personal data.

 1.2.
 Security of the model: eg. 'prompt injection' to generate for malicious code, or make the model reveal confidential/incorrect information.